sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

            return LinearCode(G)

 #.
 The ``spectrum`` (weight distribution), ``minimum_distance`` programs
-   (calling Steve Linton’s C programs in GAP), ``characteristic_function`` (as in [vanLint]_), and several implementations of the Duursma zeta function (``zeta_polynomial``, ``zeta_function``, ``chinen_polynomial``, for example),
+   (calling Steve Linton's C programs in GAP), ``characteristic_function`` (as in [vanLint]_), and several implementations of the Duursma zeta function (``zeta_polynomial``, ``zeta_function``, ``chinen_polynomial``, for example),